Get

 Please note that if the object is deeply embedded, leave it and contact your vet for treatment.
 If the injury is minor and you’re able to remove the object, wash it with soap to prevent infection and apply an ointment to the wound.

 If the pad is bleeding, you will want to control it by applying pressure with a clean cloth or towel.
-If you cannot control the bleeding within 10–15 minutes, contact your vet immediately for treatment.
+If you cannot control the bleeding within 10–15 minutes, contact a vet immediately for treatment.
 If you can stop the bleeding, apply gauze and a bandage to the wound after it’s cleaned and dressed with ointment.
 Gauze will help minimize pain when your dog walks on the pad.
 Take note, however, to not wrap the gauze and bandage too tight; you should be able to slide two fingers in between the paw and the bandage.
-Change the bandage daily, and if you notice an odor or discharge, contact your vet ASAP.
+Change the bandage daily, and if you notice an odor or discharge, contact a vet ASAP.

 For minor burns, soak the paw in room-temperature water.
 If tissue is exposed, you’ll need a trip to the vet for treatment.
-Our best advice is to contact your vet if you suspect the pads are burned.
+Our best advice is to contact a vet if you suspect the pads are burned.
 Chemicals can also burn your dog’s pads.
 Run the paw under water for several minutes if your dog steps in a chemical substance as soon as possible.
 You can then wash the paw with mild soap and rinse thoroughly.
 We recommend using gloves to avoid burning your skin with the chemical.

 Frequently Asked Questions (FAQ)